 Rwenzori Mountain National Park is also home to several endemic, endangered, threatened and rare species of the Albertine Rift and also an important Bird Area.
 Some of these include the Chimpanzee, L’hoest’s monkey, Leopard, Forest elephant.

-Explore the Rwenzori Mountains National Park in Uganda.
-An early explorer, DW Freshfied (1906) said, “You may be familiar with the Alps and the Caucasus, the Himalayas and the Rockies, but if you have not explored Rwenzori, you still have something wonderful to see.”
+Explore the Ruwenzori Mountains National Park in Uganda.
+An early explorer, DW Freshfied (1906) said, “You may be familiar with the Alps and the Caucasus, the Himalayas and the Rockies, but if you have not explored Rwenzori Mountain, you still have something wonderful to see.”

 In the 300 AD, the Alexandrian geographer Claudius Ptolemy suggested that the Nile had its source from snow peaks on the Equator, the “LunusMontae” or “Mountains of the Moon”.

 The Mountains of the Moon and other mysteries or the African interior were finally revealed to the world during the 19th century when explorers penetrated the region.

 In 1888, Henry Morton Stanley while on expedition at the shores of L. George sighted the snow capped peaks.
 Early mountaineers, most notably the Duke of Abruzzi in 1906, fighting upwards through dense forests of trees and bamboos, discovered a surreal landscape in which fantastic vegetation surrounded spectacular lakes and equatorial glaciers flowed down from the snow capped peaks.